JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 2.md

     extension=apc.so

 Now restart `apache` and all should be good.
-If you want to disable it, you can open up that same `apc.ini` file & comment out the `extension` line like so:
+If you want to disable it, you can open up that same `apc.ini` file and comment out the `extension` line like so:

     ; extension=apc.so